 OA 150 Windows and File Management for Beginners.
 This course is designed to develop microcomputer skills for beginners.
 This course will introduce Windows software and file management techniques so users will become comfortable before they begin application software instruction.
-Topics will include getting started, managing programs, managing files and folders, transferring data between applications, managing printing, and accessing software like Paint and WordPerfect for Windows and customizing windows.
-File management techniques will focus on personal and office organization.
+Topics will include getting started, managing programs, managing files and folders, transferring data between

 OA 151 Home/Student Word Processing.
 This elective course is designed for the individual who wishes to learn microcomputer-based word processing for student or home use.
-Students who desire a more thorough orientation to word processing should substitute OA 155 for this course.
+Students who desire a more thorough orientation to word processing should substitute OA 157 for this course.

 OA 157 Word Processing and Spreadsheets.
 This course provides "hands-on" microcomputer experience while providing intermediate word processing concepts and beginning spreadsheet concepts.
 Various word processing applications such as creating, revising, storing, merging and customizing of documents are taught along with introductory spreadsheet concepts such as creating and formatting worksheets, building formulas, using functions and creating charts.
 Applications will focus on building skills for the office environment.
 These skills will be obtained with the aid of the appropriate microcomputer hardware and software.
 Additional lab time outside of class will be required of the student to complete assignments.
+Pre or Co-requisite: OA 115